jasl/tick-tock/README.markdown

 - Not think out yet. :-)

 ##Contributing
-Fork is welcome, hoping you can pull your changes to make tick-tock better.
+Fork is welcome, hoping you can pull your changes to make tick-tock better, especially UI.

 ##License
 Tick-tock is copyright Jasl 2012, and files herein are licensed